AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 Another way to configure the states of a series is using object notation.

-You can create objects with settings and then use them repeatedly, for example to make different series look the same.
+You can create objects with settings and then use them repeatedly – for example, to make different series look the same.
 The properties of such objects should correspond with the [methods](#methods) mentioned in the previous section.

 This is how it looks like: